cashingames/stake-api/README.md

 - Refractor StartSinglePlayerRequest Validation to use repo pattern
 - Remove GameModes from DB and Interface
 - Move registration bonus code out of debit wallet action
+- Based on winnings decide description.
+So add more granular Actions
+- Test WalletController
+- Delete userBonus
 //user_bonuss
 - change amount_credited to amount
 - change amount_remaining_after_stake to balance